Numbers and arithmetic

 What to watch for: Re-running the same shuffle once is fine; if your child re-runs three times in a row to chase 3 stars, suggest a gap — memory consolidation needs space.

-MathBird is the project's only adaptive game — your child's level persists across sessions, and the operations and number ranges grow with it.
-Level 1-2 is addition only, 3-4 brings in subtraction, 5+ unlocks multiplication.
+MathBird is the project's only endless adaptive game — your child's level persists across sessions, and the operations and number ranges grow with it.
+L1–L3 introduces one concept per level; L4–L10 mixes +/−/× with a tightening per-question timer; L11 introduces division; past L11 the curve teaches more operations, then bigger numbers, then faster — forever.
 Hit 60% accuracy to advance, miss and you stay on the level.
 Lifetime score and stars accumulate, so progress is always visible.

 What to watch for: If your child level-ups twice in a row but accuracy is dropping each session, slow down — the streak bonus rewards speed in a way that can mask shaky fundamentals.